jming/thesis/README.md

 influence and expand understanding of the enigmatic disorder, autism.

 Some notable components of this code include the following:
+* [**Posts.**](https://github.com/jming/thesis/tree/master/posts) This  includes  both  the  code  for  scraping  the  forums  as  well  as  compressedversions of the raw sources scraped from forums
+* [**Exploration.**](https://github.com/jming/thesis/tree/master/results) This includes the code used in data exploration and the visualizations generated for these explorations and for the paper.
+* [**Pipeline.**](https://github.com/jming/thesis/tree/master/pipeline) This includes the code that can be used to run the pipeline.
+Instructions for running the pipeline are included on this page and a sample pipeline is included in pipeline.sh.
-* **Results.** The results section of the code includes the results of running the algorithm on both the online medical forum and electronic medical records.
+* [**Results.**](https://github.com/jming/thesis/tree/master/results) The results section of the code includes the results of running the algorithm on both the online medical forum and electronic medical records.
 The textfile result.txt explains the parameters used to generate each result.
 The files are named with the number of anchors and files with *.topwords.translate are the files that include the anchor words and top words translated from CUIs in a similar format to those included in the tables throughout the paper.
-* **Pipeline.** This includes the code that can be used to run the pipeline.
-Instructions for running the pipeline are included on this page and a sample pipeline is included in pipeline.sh.
-* **Exploration.** This includes the code used in data exploration and the visualizations generated for these explorations and for the paper.